 Reading Room – This area is for studying, but it is not designated as a quiet study area.
 If you desire to visit with another patron please use this area.

-Special Collections/Archives - This area houses the various archive collections of the Library.
+Special Collections/Archives – This area houses the various archival collections of the Library.
 It is a staff area only.
 Materials located in this area will be available to patrons as they are accessioned and finding aids are created.
 Inquiries concerning archives and special collections should be addressed to the Director.
 Restrictions may apply based on the type of material.
-Special Collections and Archived materials are only available for use from 9:00 am to 5:00 pm week- days.
+Special Collections and Archived materials are only available for use from 9am to 5pm weekdays.

-Second Floor - This floor houses the Periodical Collection, the Theological Collection (BL-BZ), the Theological Collection Oversize, Study Rooms, the Educational Resource Room, another AV Room, and Public Restrooms.
-A copy machine and computer terminals are also located on this floor.
+Second Floor – This floor houses the Periodical Collection, the Theological Collection (BL-BZ), the Theological Collection Oversize, Study Rooms, the Educational Resource Room, another AV Room, and Public Restrooms.
+A copy machine/scanner and two computer terminals are also located on this floor.